 It’s obvious, just by driving through, that Spearfish itself is a top spot for outdoorsy people who love to get closer to nature.

-We highly recommend the canyon road in the Black Hills, famous for it’s vivid autumn colors, to pass by and through small towns typical of South Dakota and past the Pactola Dam for a scenic detour to Mount Rushmore and Keystone.
+We highly recommend the canyon road in the Black Hills, famous for its vivid autumn colours, to pass by and through small towns typical of South Dakota and past the Pactola Dam for a scenic detour to Mount Rushmore and Keystone.

 It’s slow going with back to back twists and turns, but we enjoyed every minute of the ride.
 Even in early autumn the changing colours of birch, aspen and oak trees on the banks of Spearfish Creek were brilliant, but it must be breathtaking once the full transformation is completed later in the season.